funlessdev/fl-client-sdk-go/docs/ModulesApi.md

 )

 func main() {
-    moduleName := "moduleName_example" // string | The name of the module to retrieve
+    moduleName := TODO // interface{} | The name of the module to retrieve

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)